-The SEED and Everdale signed on in 2019 as a founding members of the Good Food Project, a collective impact project that will increase food sovereignty in Guelph and Wellington County by:
+The SEED and Everdale signed on in 2019 as a founding members of the Good Food Project, a collective impact project that increases food sovereignty in Guelph and Wellington County by:

 - Increasing fresh food access for those who need it

-- Training and inspiring youth with barriers to health and employment
+- Training and inspiring youth with barriers to employment

 - Providing social and food-skills experiences that motivate community members to support increased food security in their community.

 - Giving all community members tangible opportunities to contribute to positive systems change, demonstrating a community-supported alternative to the charitable foodbank model

 The Good Food Project makes healthy and culturally appropriate food more accessible to all community members, using grassroots power and ecologically sound methods.

 We believe that Guelph and Wellington can be one of the first communities in Canada to overcome the chronic problem of food insecurity and become “food secure”, with everyone having access to enough healthy food.
 Building food sovereignty is an important element of this work.

 What we are doing so far:

 - Everdale grows fresh food and The SEED distributes it via social enterprises and programs.
 In the first year of the Good Food Project we grew and distributed 8,000 lbs. of fresh food!